StanfordBioinformatics/encode_utils/docs/examples.rst

   2. read-only, and
   3. non-submittable.

-as indicated in the profile (JSON schema) of the record of interst.
+as indicated in the profile (JSON schema) of the record of interest.
 The Portal would most likely reject or silently ignore any attempt to remove such properties, nonetheless, to be a good citizen, this client performs these checks regardless for good measure.